anjaysahoo/frontend-interview/1-important-concept/js-concept/this-call-apply-bind/chirag-this-call-apply-bind/readme.md

 All rule is followed from top to bottom meaning:
-GF function called without BF in case of "Normal Function with Async Arrow Inner Function" So rule 2 will is applied and nothing else matter.
+GF function called without BF in case of "Normal Function with Async Arrow Inner Function" So rule 2 is applied and nothing else matter.
 Hence will output Global scope object

 Arrow function execute wrt to global scope normally and wrt to defined BF object scope if executed inside normal GF function